Cram\'er type moderate deviation theorems for self-normalized processes

-Applying Lemma~\ref{l3} with $X=x\xi_i$ and $\la= 1$ yields
+Applying Lemma~\ref{l3} with $X=x\xi_i$ and $\lambda= 1$ yields

-and $\{ \e ( Y_i e^{Y_i}) \}^2 = O(1) \de_{i,x}$.
-In view of \eqref{mgf-est} and \eqref{c1}, using a similar argument as in the proof of (7.11)--(7.13) in \cite{JingShaoWang_2003} gives
+and $\{ \e( Y_i e^{Y_i}) \}^2 = O(1) \delta_{i,x}$.
+In view of (\ref {mgf-est}) and (\ref{c1}), using a similar argument as in the proof of (7.11)--(7.13) in \cite{JingShaoWang2003} gives

 where all of the $O(1)$'s appeared above are bounded by an absolute constant, say $C_1$.
-Taking into account the condition \eq{rc}, we have $ \sigma_n^2 \geq x^2/2 $, provided the constant $c_1$ in \eq{rc} is sufficiently large, say, no larger than $( 4 C_1)^{-1}$.
+Taking into account the condition (\ref{rc}), we have $ \sigma_n^2 \geq x^2/2 $, provided the constant $c_1$ in (\ref {rc}) is sufficiently large, say, no larger than $( 4 C_1)^{-1}$.